 We visited Portovenere by boat on the last day of October, which is also the last day of the season of the coastal Cinque Terre ferry.
 Portovenere is the first stop on the ferry route from La Spezia to Cinque Terre, which also makes it a great base for exploring Cinque Terre and the nearby coastal areas.

 It turned out that Portovenere had so much more to offer than it looked at first sight.
-We visited the 12th century castle, the 13th century church of San Pietro, walked along the cliffs and saw the nearby grottos, climbed countless staircases and explored the narrow streets of this medieval town… There are plenty of restaurants, gelaterias, and little shops…
+We visited the 12th-century castle, the 13th-century church of San Pietro, walked along the cliffs and saw the nearby grottos, climbed countless staircases and explored the narrow streets of this medieval town… There are plenty of restaurants, gelaterias, and little shops…

 There is also a possibility to take a scenic boat trip to the three nearby UNESCO World Heritage Site comprising of three islands: Palmaria, Tino, and Tinetto.
-And in summer there are many more options to hire boats, visit beaches, go swimming, snorkelling or diving… Here you can read more about the best things to do in Portovenere.
+And in summer there are many more options to hire boats, visit beaches, go swimming, snorkeling or diving… Here you can read more about the best things to do in Portovenere.

-Tip: If you are visiting Italian Riviera in high season, I would strongly consider staying in Portovenere and using it as a base town for excursions.
+TIP: If you are visiting Italian Riviera in high season, I would strongly consider staying in Portovenere and using it as a base town for excursions.
 There aren’t that many accommodation options, so make sure to book in advance.
 You can find the best deals for Portovenere accommodation here.

 It was raining and on our last day in Liguria we were wondering if we wouldn’t just turn around and drive home.
 But then we said we are here anyway, let’s just get out of the car for 5 minutes and walk around a bit.
-Five minutes turned into several hours and we never wanted to leave… Camogli is without doubt one of the most beautiful coastal towns of the Italian Riviera!
+Five minutes turned into several hours and we never wanted to leave… Camogli is, without a doubt, one of the most beautiful coastal towns of the Italian Riviera!

-We walked down to the beach without having a slightest idea of what to expect.
+We walked down to the beach without having the slightest idea of what to expect.
 And the moment we saw it, we had a WOW moment.
 One of those moments you travel for.
 When you know you stumbled upon a place that will stay in your memory forever…

 Just as with the other nearby towns, there is plenty to see and do in and near Camogli, especially in high season.
-It’s not only a beautiful vacation town, but also a great base for exploring Portofino Peninsula (hiking and/or by boat).
+It’s not only a beautiful vacation town, but also a great base for exploring the Portofino Peninsula (hiking and/or by boat).
 Here you can find the best deals for Camogli accommodation.